 It was not until late August that Samuel Wardwell was arrested for witchcraft, accused by 16-year-old Martha Sprague of Boxford.
 Sprague also accused Wardwell’s wife Sarah, his 22-year-old stepdaughter Sarah Hawkes, and his 19-year-old daughter Mercy.
 All were arrested and imprisoned.

 Samuel Wardwell was tried on September 14.
 After his confession was read aloud, he recanted and said his confession was a lie.
-The trial proceeded, with neighbors telling stories of his fortune-telling and predictions.
-Wardwell was found guilty, and hanged with seven others (Mary Esty, Alice Parker, Mary Parker, Ann Pudeator, Martha Corey, Margaret Scott & Wilmot Redd) on September 22, on Proctor’s Ledge at Gallows Hill.
+The trial proceeded, with neighbors telling stories of his year fortune- telling and predictions.
+Wardwell was found guilty, and hanged with seven others (Mary Easty, Alice Parker, Mary Parker, Ann Pudeator, Martha Corey, Margaret Scott and Wilmott Redd) on September 22, on Proctor’s Ledge at Gallows Hill.
 According to Robert Calef’s account of the execution found in More Wonders of the Invisible World, published in 1700, “At execution, while [Samuel Wardwell] was speaking to the people, protesting his innocency, the executioner being at the same time smoking tobacco, the smoke coming in his face interrupted his discourse; those accusers said that the devil did hinder him with smoke.”

 In late September, with Samuel hanged and Sarah still in jail, the Andover town selectmen petitioned the court to place the youngest Wardwell children with other families in town.
-John Ballard, their uncle, took in Samuel Wardwell Jr. for a year.
+Rebecca and John Ballard, his aunt and uncle, took in Samuel Wardwell Jr. for a year.

-Additional note: An intriguing story about one of Samuel Wardwell’s relatives concerns his sister-in-law, the Quaker Lydia Wardwell (alternate spelling Wardell).
+Additional note: An intriguing story about one of Samuel Wardwell’s relatives concerns his sister-in-law, the Quaker Lydia Wardwell (alternately spelled Wardell).
 Lydia was the wife of Samuel’s oldest brother Eliakim.
-They lived in Hampton, New Hampshire but were expected to attend Puritan meeting in nearby Newbury, Massachusetts.
+They lived in Hampton, NH but were expected to attend Puritan meeting in nearby Newbury, MA.
 They were fined repeatedly for missing church services.
 In protest, one cold April day in 1663, Lydia entered the meetinghouse, stripped off her clothes, and shocked the congregation.
 She was whipped for her action.
 The event is described in Diane Rapaport’s book The Naked Quaker: True Crimes and Controversies from the Courts of Colonial New England.

 The exact site of the Wardwell home is difficult to ascertain, but according to Charlotte Helen Abbott’s Notes and Records of the Ballard Family of Andover, available at Memorial Hall Library in Andover, and written between 1853 and 1920, the Wardwells lived on “what is now the Downing estate on Highland-Road.”
 The Plan of Andover in the Province of Massachusetts Bay, Essex County, 1692, a map created by the Andover and North Andover Historical Societies in 1992, locates the home in the same general area.